Why Your Favorite Pickleball Paddle Probably Won't Be Played by a Pro Anytime Soon

 Meanwhile, new brands are entering the pro space.
 11Six24 made a splash by signing Dekel Bar, while Luzz picked up Chris Hayworth, Caitlyn Christian, and Roscoe Bellamy.
 Diadem made a return to the pro game with Japanese star Yuta Funemizu.

-How Pros Actually Choose Paddles
+How Pros Actually Choose a Pickleball Paddle

-You might think pros just grab whatever paddle comes with the biggest check.
+You might think pros just grab whatever pickleball paddle comes with the biggest check.
 Not quite.
 According to Navratil, the decision process is more nuanced than that.

 First, the paddle has to be UPA approved.
 Second, it can't be garbage.
 Third, yeah, the sponsorship money matters.
 But pros also consider the company's marketing ability, prestige, signature paddle opportunities, royalties, and equity stakes.